-Directors And Staff
+Directors and Staff

 I would like to express my deep appreciation of the support and dedication of all the directors, consultants and staff, which has made possible the continued progress and success which the Company has achieved.
+I particularly welcome Howard Bird to the Board.

-I would especially like to pay tribute to James P. Jones who did not go forward at the last AGM.
-James was a founder director of the Company and has played an outstanding role in the overall progress and success of the Company, particularly in relation to its financial affairs, as Financial Director.
+I would especially like to express appreciation and thanks to Louis Maguire who is not going forward for re-election as a director at the forthcoming annual general meeting.
+Louis was a founding director of the Company and has played a major role in its development and success